 We have a range of teams to cater from children who have never played cricket through to those in Year 8 at school.
 Have-a-Go is run independently at our own club.
 All other grades are run as part of the Canterbury Junior Cricket Association competition.
 We currently have teams which cover all year groups.

-- Have-a-Go (Year 0 & 1): Currently run on Friday evening this is primarily for children who have not played cricket and in these sessions participants are introduced to the basic skills of fielding, batting and bowling using a range of fun activities.
+Smash Play (Year 0 & 1): Currently run on Wednesday evening this is primarily for children who have not played cricket and in these sessions participants are introduced to the basic skills of fielding, batting and bowling using a range of fun activities.

 Frequently Asked Questions